noraj/ctf-party/docs/README.md

 ## What it is

-A library to enhance and speed up script/exploit writting for CTF players (or security researchers, bug bounty hunters, pentesters but mostly focused on CTF) by patching the String class to add a short syntax of usual code patterns.
+A library to enhance and speed up script/exploit writing for CTF players (or security researchers, bug bounty hunters, pentesters but mostly focused on CTF) by patching the String class to add a short syntax of usual code patterns.
 The philosophy is also to keep the library to be pure ruby (no dependencies)